tanaka-chitete/quizme/README.md

 # quiz_me

 ## About
-quiz_me is a trivia quiz web application platform developed with React and TypeScript.
+quiz_me is a trivia quiz web app developed with React and TypeScript.
 Users can test their knowledge on a variety of fun and interesting topics such as Film and TV, Music, Pop Culture, History and Art.

 ## Link